mithralaya/Konnect/README.md

 # Konnect
-Quick way to run frequent and long commands
+Quick way to run frequent and long linux or OSX commands

-**Problem:** Things like SSH may have domain name or IP address with location to key information are difficult to remember and long to type.
+**Problem:** Things like SSH may have domain name or IP address with location to key, are difficult to remember and long to type.

 **Solution:** Store them under a simple name and run them frequently using **Konnect**.